Z, ZG Investors Have Opportunity to Lead Zillow Group, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-3, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zillow Group, Inc. ("Zillow" or the "Company") Z ZG))).
+BENSALEM, Pa., Jan.
+12, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zillow Group, Inc. ("Zillow" or the "Company") Z ZG))).

 Lead Plaintiff Deadline: January 18, 2022